 I was born on May 29, 2005 in the state of Washington.
 My parents were named Bleau Onyx and La Deuce.
 I have quite the family history.
 Champions run in my family!
 My grandfather was a thoroughbred racehorse in Europe.
 I am a registered American Quarter Horse (#4725067), which means I am three-fourths Quarter Horse and one-fourth thoroughbred.
 Because I am an American Quarter Horse, I excel at sprinting short distances, Not to brag, but I can outrun most of my fellow equine therapists!
 In fact, some American Quarter Horses have been clocked of speeds up to 55 m.p.h.

 I come in a small package but have a big personality!
-I’m 11years old.
-My owners tell me I look and act like a Morgan.
-A Morgan is a horse with excellent characteristics; including being sure-footed, hardy, and having a great temperament.
-They are also most suitable for beginners and children.
-I think my owners have it spot on!
+I’m 12 years old.
 I love being around children and will be one of the first in line to make some new friends.
 At first glance you may mistake me for a mini horse, but I’m actually a pony.
-I’m proud to be associated with the Morgan breed of horses.
-They were also one of the earliest horse breeds developed in the United States!

 Like my fellow equine therapists, I’m also considered highly intelligent.
 Although, at times, my owners have confused this with stubbornness.
 I just had to go on record to correct them!
 We also have a resident mama horse named Misty.
 I like to think I’m a miniature version of her.
 Nuzzling and hugs are my favorite hobby!